josamuna/UpgradableSmartContract/README.md

 ```

 4. Write the `scripts/deploy.js` file.
-5. Deploy the scripts to `goerli testnet` ans save the output address as **Proxy Address** inside **addresses.json** file (.txt could be also used, just a preference):
+5. Deploy the scripts to `goerli testnet` and save the output address as **Proxy Address** inside **addresses.json** file (.txt could be also used, just a preference):

 ```
 npx hardhat run scripts/deploy.js --network goerli
 ```

+> This ProxyAddress will keep track of state variables and help to separate state (Proxy Contract) from the logic (Implementation Contract): **Link the Proxy with Implementation**.

 6. We can proceed with the verification contract using the deployed address directly from [goerli ethercan](https://goerli.etherscan.io/).
-For this project, the full link with address will be [this](https://goerli.etherscan.io/address/0x8731cC23eB3Fe2bd08Fd64Eecf65bD1e21E6c41E).
+For this project, the full link with address was [this](https://goerli.etherscan.io/address/0x011f85C35A23429b1b5d266c5eD99E29c6C6b019).

 - Navigate to **contract tab**.
 - Chooce **More Options**.